EURAC-EEBgroup/CULTURAL-E-Data-Visualization-Library/README.md

 If you are familiar with Python, I strongly suggest yuo use a ```virtualenv``` when doing this.

-The last piece of software that you need i Jupyter.
+The last piece of software that you need is Jupyter.
 You can find detailed instructions [here](https://jupyter.org/install), but it is very similar to the previous step.
 Open a terminal and run the following command:

 ```bash